frank-dspeed/docker-run/README.md

 docker-run
 ===

 Allows you to execute a shell script inside a running container.
-Requires [jpetazzo/nsenter](https://github.com/jpetazzo/nsenter) to be installed.
+Requires [dockerimages/nsenter](https://github.com/dockerimages/nsenter) to be installed.

 # Usage

 Simply

-`sudo docker-run ee5dd ./test.sh`
+`sudo docker-run containerid ./test.sh`